Nosferatu (2024 film): Script

 The character of Orlok is partially inspired by Vlad Dracula, the 15th-century Voivode of Wallachia, after whom the original Dracula was named.
-Eschewing the monstrous appearance of Murnau's Orlok or the Anglo-literary vampire appearance, Eggers preferred the appearance of a folk vampire, claiming that "there's never been a version of Dracula or Nosferatu dressed like a Transylvanian nobleman with authentic Hungarian attire from the 16th century."
+Eschewing the monstrous appearance of F. W. Murnau's Orlok or the Anglo-literary vampire appearance, Eggers preferred the appearance of a folk vampire, claiming that "there's never been a version of Dracula or Nosferatu dressed like a Transylvanian nobleman with authentic Hungarian attire from the 16th century."
 The count was written more like an undead corpse, instead of looking sexy or as an actual monster, an element from early vampire myths.
 Costume designer Linda Muir sought inspiration from the Transylvanian military from around 1560 to the mid-1600s, incorporating pieces of clothing such as dolman, mente or kolpak into Orlok's costume.
 Eggers explained that Orlok was given a mustache because "there's no way this guy can't have a mustache".
 In old Transylvanian culture, all men who could grow a mustache would have a mustache.
 According to prosthetic makeup effects designer David White, Orlok's physique was partially influenced by Ötzi, a natural mummy discovered in 1991 in the Ötztal Alps: "[Eggers] really wanted the feeling of Orlok having had all life sucked from him, every last drop of blood."
 Conceptualizing Orlok as an ancient Romanian count, Eggers made the decision to have him speak a reconstructed form of the Dacian language in the film, while Romanian and Romani are spoken by other Transylvanian residents.

-The film also makes a nod to director Victor Sjöström's silent classic, The Phantom Carriage (1921).
+The film makes a nod to director Victor Sjöström's silent classic, The Phantom Carriage (1921).
 Eggers also explored the work of French neurologist Jean-Martin Charcot and his findings on so-called hysteria and took inspiration from Andrzej Żuławski's films Possession (1981), The Devil (1972) and The Third Part of the Night (1971).
+Further influences on Eggers's adaptation include Svengali (1931), Beauty and the Beast (1946), Great Expectations (1946), The Queen of Spades (1949), Andriesh (1954), The Innocents (1961), The Eve Before Ivan Kupala (1968), and The She-Butterfly (1973).